pabliqe/slugtenberg/README.md

 **▶︎ Layout Folder**

-Layout files works as base templates to put in slug views.
+Layout files works are base templates to build your slug views on top of.
 [Learn more about partials on LiquidJS](https://liquidjs.com/tutorials/partials-and-layouts.html)

 ```
 /layouts